Outsourced marketing and advertising services

-Many marketing service providers are rising to the occasion by offering sophisticated marketing analytics using computer models.
-These algorithms can determine detailed customer preferences, competitive landscape and other data to assist in developing advanced marketing strategies.
+Marketing service providers are rising to the occasion by offering sophisticated marketing analytics using computer models.
+These algorithms can determine detailed customer preferences, competitive landscape, and other data to assist in developing advanced marketing strategies.

-Many marketing firms continue to provide transactional marketing services, such as customer call centers, sales force deployment and staffing, but those that offer dynamic, innovative and end-to-end marketing solutions are likely to grow their market share significantly in the near term.
-To gain the most value from marketing outsourcing engagements, executives must become proactive brand ambassadors and drive a customer-focused culture within their own organizations and within their suppliers as well.
+Many marketing firms continue to provide transactional marketing services, such as customer call centers, sales force deployment, and staffing.
+But those that offer dynamic, innovative, and end-to-end marketing solutions are likely to grow their market share significantly in the near term.
+To gain the most value from marketing outsourcing engagements, executives must become proactive brand ambassadors and drive a customer-focused culture within their own organizations and among their suppliers.
 Service providers should be seen as partners that create long-term value, instead of mere contractors that need to be controlled.

 Access domain expertise

-Both SMBs and larger companies may realize that they lack the expertise to execute certain marketing functions successfully.
-When effective marketing that requires number crunching and high-level analytics is outside an organization’s purview, a specialist provider can fill the resource and human capital gap.
+Both small and medium-sized businesses (SMBs) and larger companies may realize that they lack the expertise to execute certain marketing functions successfully.
+When effective marketing that requires number crunching and high-level analytics is outside an organization’s purview, a specialist provider can fill the resource gap.
 Marketing analytics and database marketing are commonly outsourced, for example.
-An outsourcing provider with marketing domain expertise will be able to provide strategists, analysts, auditors, product specialists, brand managers, e-commerce professionals, content developers and other expert marketing staff.
+An outsourcing provider with marketing domain expertise will be able to provide strategists, analysts, auditors, product specialists, brand managers, e-commerce professionals, content developers, and other expert marketing staff.
 It can be expensive to source this group of high-caliber professionals internally and in a location where talent is unavailable.

 Access latest technology